Abullity/Flask-RESTful-Events-API/README.md

 The API can retrieve all the events, an event by id or events filtered by starting and ending dates

+you could add any event you'd like but by default, app has couple of SpaceX flight events saved in database

+you can delete the database and it will be reinitialized from program launch

 all the data is saved in sqlite database and thus is persistent over program termination/relaunch

 detailed inforamtion on POST request's body data-format as well as routes and methods available for given routes are given on API's root page